ChrisVilches/Partial-Text-Search/README.md

 npm install partial-text-search
 ```

-## Options
+## Advanced

 ### Ways to index each document

+In order for the suffix array to work properly, it's necessary to reduce each document to a single string before indexing them.

-By default this library will examine each document and extract (from the first level of nesting only) all strings and numbers (converted to strings) and index them.
+By default this library will examine each document and extract (from the first level of nesting only) all strings and numbers (converted to strings) and concatenate them to create a single string.

 ```javascript
 const doc = {